-A catchy email subject line is key to getting recipients interested in your emails, and ultimately making your email marketing efforts worthwhile.
-Although a very small part of your message, subject lines are the first impression your emails make on your recipients –
+Catchy email subject lines are key to getting recipients interested in your emails, and ultimately making your email marketing efforts worthwhile.
+Although a very small part of your message, subject lines are the first impression your emails make on your recipients – so make it count.

 35% of email recipients open email based on the subject line alone.